-The resulting set of connected components, is the partitioning of the equations and variables, $B_i = \langle E_i, V_i \rangle$, according to base-clocks and continuous-time partitions.
+The resulting set of connected components, is the partitioning of the equations and variables, $B_i = \langle E_i, V_i \rangle$ , according to base-clocks and unclocked partitions.

-The base-clock partitions are identified as clocked or as continuous-time partitions according to the following properties:
+The base-clock partitions are identified as clocked or as unclocked partitions according to the following properties:

-A variable u in sample(u), a variable y in y = hold(ud), and a variable b in Clock(b, startInterval =...) where the Boolean b is in a continuous-time partition.
+A variable u in sample(u), a variable y in y = hold(ud), and a variable b in Clock(b, startInterval =...) where the Boolean b is in a unclocked partition.